War museums and memorials to visit

 Each Australian state and territory has a principal memorial that serves as a permanent shrine and focal point for the major commemorative ceremonies in that capital city.

-Memorials are at the heart of community commemorations for our service men and women.
+Memorials are at the heart of community commemorations for our defence personnel.
 On Anzac Day and Remembrance Day, people gather around their local memorials.
 They recognise and remember those who left their community to serve in defence of freedom.

-These memorials are often established and managed by people in the community, through RSLs and other community groups, with help from local government.
+These memorials are often established and managed by the local community through RSLs and other groups with support from local government.

 Find a local site to visit:

-The National Vietnam Vets Museum was opened as an independent museum in 1996.
+The National Vietnam Veterans Museum was opened as an independent museum in 1996.
 It commemorates the wartime experience of our Vietnam War veterans.
 The museum was established by Vietnam veterans, their family members and other volunteers.
-It's operated with a large workforce of volunteers.
+It's run by a large volunteer workforce.

 Australian War Memorial, London

-The AWM London commemorates the service men and women who served in World War I and World War II.
-It lists all the names of the towns in which they were born.
-On top of 23,844 town names you can see the names of 47 of the battles in which they served.
+The AWM London commemorates veterans who served in World War I and World War II.
+It lists the names of the towns where they were born.
+On top of 23,844 town names, you can see the names of 47 of the battles in which they served.

 You can either: